Maarten7/neural-network-arca/README.md

 4. Each minitimeslice matrix with shape (13, 13, 18, 3) is passed through a 3Dconv similar to the TID model.
 5. The outputs of each minitimeslice are passed in order through a LSTM cell for reaching the final output

+#### Trouble shooting
+If you get a CUDA_ERROR on schol or schar ask Jan Just Keijser to reset it.